-Sample Pumping and Feeding Schedules
+Sample Pumping And Feeding Schedules

 Now that you have the fundamentals of what it takes to pump successfully, you need to put it into practice.

-Exclusive Pumping Schedule
+1. Exclusive Pumping Schedule

-Schedule for Breastfeeding and Pumping
+2. Schedule For Breastfeeding And Pumping

 Working will require more milk, and therefore more pumping.
-Whereas just having milk stored to help Dad with nightly feedings, or grandparents with date night, will not require as much.
+Whereas just having a freezer stash big enough for Dad to take over the nightly feedings, or grandparents on date night, will not require as much.

 Rather than focusing on how much and how often, base your pumping schedule on your baby’s feeding habits.

 It is best to pump about 30-60 minutes after your baby eats, which will give your body about an hour or so to recover before your baby is ready to feed again.

 During an 8-hour workday, you will more than likely need to pump 2-3 times, depending on your current supply and your baby’s needs.

 Give yourself at least 20 minutes for each session, to make sure the breast is drained completely and you have time to clean your pump.

 Ensure that your pumped milk is stored appropriately.
 This means either a refrigerator or cooler with ice packs.

 The above examples are not intended to be an out of the box solution for you.
-Your baby is likely to dictate much of what your eventual schedule will be.
+Your baby is likely to dictate much of what your eventual pump schedule will be.